There are currently 24 members of the advisory council.

 - how best to prevent drug and alcohol misuse and the harms it causes

 The recovery committee is comprised of ACMD members with an interest or expertise in aspects of drug and alcohol recovery, supplemented by additional co-opted experts in aspects of recovery.

-Chair: Professor Ray Hill
+Chair: Professor Roger Knaggs

 Technical committee is a standing committee of the ACMD.
 Its primary purpose is to provide technical advice on classification and scheduling of substances under the Misuse of Drugs Act 1971 and its regulations.
 For example, the committee is consulted on the measures necessary to ensure a controlled drug is not diverted from legitimate medical purposes.

 The novel psychoactive substances committee was set up in response to the emergence of novel psychoactive substances (NPS) that have rapidly and significantly changed the drug scene.
 The committee aims to monitor the prevalence and harms of NPS and where appropriate provide advice on this to government.

 The ACMD was asked by government to assess the impact of the change in legislation which rescheduled cannabis-based products for medicinal use (CBPMs) to Schedule 2 of the Misuse of Drugs Regulations 2001, and to make recommendations to mitigate any issues identified.

 To consider the available evidence regarding image and performance enhancing drugs (IPEDs); including:

 - peptides and growth hormone releasing factors (GHRFs)